noris-network/cuegen/README.md

 # Cuegen

 Cuegen is a tool to build kubernetes resources with [CUE][CUE].
-It solves the problem of how to easily import external data (scripts, certificates, keys, etc.) into existing cue charts.
-For this purpose, it extends the rich possibilities that [CUE][CUE] already provides out of the box with the ability to load resources, controlled by attributes.
+It solves the problems of composing and versioning of "charts", as well as easily importing external data (scripts, certificates, keys, etc.) into cue charts.
+For this purpose, it extends the rich possibilities that [CUE][CUE] already provides out of the box with the ability to "compose" charts from various sources and load resources, controlled by attributes.

 If CUE and creating k8s resources with CUE is new to you, the [k8s tutorial][k8stut] on the [CUE homepage][CUE] as well as [examples][eg] in this repository are good starting points.

 ## Features
+  * Compose manifests from various, versioned sources (local directories, git-repositories)
   * Load file contents into CUE values, e.g. a script into a ConfigMap key
   * Load whole directories at once into a CUE struct, e.g. a ConfigMap as key/values
   * Load structured data (JSON/YAML/env) into a CUE struct
   * Automatically decrypt [SOPS][SOPS]-encrypted data
-  * Merge CUE files from different sources (local directories, git-repositories)

 ## Usage